jlezama/VPdetection-CVPR14/README.md

 Vanishing Points detection
 ==========================
 version 0.9 - June 2017
-by Jose Lezama <jlezama@gmail.com>
+by Jose Lezama <jlezama@fing.edu.uy>

 Introduction
 ------------

-This code implements the vanishing point detection algorithm as described in the IPOL article "Vanishing Point Detection in Urban Scenes Using Point Alignments" Jose Lezama, Gregory Randall, Jean-Michel Morel and Rafael Grompone von Gioi.
+This code implements the vanishing point detection algorithm as described in the IPOL article *"Vanishing Point Detection in Urban Scenes Using Point Alignments"* Jose Lezama, Gregory Randall, Jean-Michel Morel and Rafael Grompone von Gioi.

-Optionally, this code uses the algorithm by Figueiredo and Jain, Unsupervised learning of finite mixture models, to quickly obtain cluster candidates.
+Optionally, this code uses the algorithm by Figueiredo and Jain, *Unsupervised Learning of Finite Mixture models*, to quickly obtain cluster candidates.

 Files and Folders
 -----------------